csomgyula/csomgyula.github.io/Bertrand_Chebyshev_theorem.md

 Statement (0, ii): The second prime is 1 + 1

-Proof (0, i): 1 and 1+1 are consecutive numbers, hence from (0,i) it follows that one of them is not 1, hence 1+1 is not 1, since 1 is 1 (this also follows from A).
-Since 1+1 is not 1 from B, D it follows nothing is divisible by it and from C it follows that it is the smallest such.
+Proof through (0, i):

+- 1 and 1 + 1 are consecutive numbers, hence from (0,i) it follows that one of them is not 1, hence 1 + 1 is not 1, since 1 is 1.
+- Since 1 + 1 is not 1 from B it follows nothing is divisible by it (because there is no number below it except 1) and from B it also follows that it is the smallest such number which the definition of the smallest prime using the fact that the only smaller numner, 1 is not prime (Statement E)

 # Case $p_1 = 2$